bluenovaio/launchpad/README.md

 # Overview

-LaunchPad is an "opinionated deployment process" that we use at BlueNova.
-We run the vast majority of our services using Cloud Run, and we manage this process using the LaunchPad CLI tool.
+LaunchPad is an *Opinionated Deployment Process* that we utilize at BlueNova.
+We deploy the vast majority of our services using Cloud Run, and we manage this process workflows generated using the LaunchPad CLI tool.

-We set up this process based off past experiences, and our need to "move fast and NOT break things".
+We set up this process based off of our past-experiences, and our need to **move fast and NOT break things**.
-Please take a look below at the [Features](#features) section for more information on the "Whys" behind LaunchPad.
+Please take a look below at the [Features](#features) section for more information on the *Whys* behind LaunchPad.

 ## Table of Contents